bazel-contrib/toolchains_llvm/docs/osx-sanitizer-runtime.md

 `sh_test` that runs a `cc_binary` (`mbo/file/glob`) from its runfiles.
 The binary links in static mode (`linkstatic = 1` default) → takes the `static_runtime_lib` branch (empty — macOS has **no static asan runtime**) → keeps only Clang's cwd-relative rpath → `Abort trap: 6` at load.

-Approach A covers this case; approach B cannot, short of requiring `linkstatic = 0` on sanitized binaries.
+That case **is fixable on the consumer side**: setting `linkstatic = False` on the `cc_binary` flips it into dynamic linking mode, and the full mechanism kicks in — verified: `glob_sh_test` **passes**, the binary gets the same three `@loader_path` solib rpaths as tests, and the dylib propagates into the `sh_test`'s runfiles through the data-dep runfiles merge (so this also holds for remote execution).
+Because the toolchain does not advertise `supports_dynamic_linker`, `linkstatic = False` does _not_ switch the deps to shared libraries — only the runtime-lib channel changes.
+The attribute accepts `select()`, so it can be scoped to sanitizer builds (e.g. on a `san` config_setting).
+No `no_san`-style tag is needed.

+Without that per-target change, approach A covers the default-`linkstatic` case instead.

 ## Side finding: LLVM 20.1.8 asan deadlocks at init on macOS 26